-Dominant soil type for this EPL is Fluvisol (Arenic) which refers to the young soil type that develops in aquatic sediments like riverbeds and tidal marshes.
-Distinct bands of varying characteristics is a defining feature of fluvisols and the result of sediment deposited by periodic flooding.
-The composition of soil in this particular area is roughly 80-85 % sand, 5-10 % silt and 10-15 % clay which gives it the characteristics and texture of Loamy Sand soil.
-Bulk density was computed to be 1400-1450 mg/cm3 which means that the soil has the ideal density for plant growth.
-Soils in this area typically reach depths of >190 cm, have a pH of 6-6.5 and a cation exchange capacity of < 7 cmol/kg.
-Furthermore, this region has a water capacity of 60-80 mm at root depth.
+Dominant soil type in the EPL area is Arenic Fluvisol which refers to the young soil type that develops in aquatic sediments like riverbeds and tidal marshes.
+Distinct bands of varying characteristics is a defining feature of fluvisols and are the result of sediment deposited by periodic flooding.
+The composition of soil in this particular area is roughly 80-85 % sand, 5-10 % silt and 10-15 % clay which gives it the characteristics and texture of loamy sand soil.
+Bulk density was computed to be 1,400-1,450 mg/cm which means that the soil has the ideal density for plant growth.
+Soils in this area typically reach depths of more than 190 cm, have a pH of 6-6.5 and a cation exchange capacity of less than 7 cmol/kg.
+Furthermore, this region has a water capacity of 60 to 80 mm at root depth.

-Photo 7-9 Red Kalahari soil (arenic fluvisol) in the road reserve of farm Autabib Ost 99
+Photo 7-11 Red Kalahari soil (arenic fluvisol) in the road reserve of the D1232 within the Rehoboth Townlands

-Figure 7-9 Soils and rock types
+Figure 7-7 Soils and rock types

-The geology underlying the project area formed during the Quaternary, Namibian and Mokolian Age.
-Locally the soil cover from the Quaternary Age comprises of Kalahari Sediments which includes sand, calcrete and gravel.
-A large portion of the EPL is covered by these Kalahari Sediments, with limited exposure of the underlaying bedrock.
+The geology underlying the EPL area formed during the Quaternary and Mokolian Age.
+Locally the soil cover from the Quaternary Age comprises of Kalahari Sediments which include sand, calcrete and gravel.
+A large portion of the EPL is covered by these Kalahari Sediments, with limited exposure of the underlying bedrock.
 As a result, the bedrock (which forms part of the basement geology) is poorly understood and sometimes much debated in literature.
 Some of the Kalahari sediments are partly cemented with calcium carbonate to form lime cemented sandstones and calcrete.
 It is these rocks that will form part in the soil forming processes and should not be confused with the deeper laying rocks as discussed below.

-A large portion of the EPL is covered by these Kalahari Sediments, with limited exposure of the underlaying bedrock.
+The geology underlying the EPL area formed during the Quaternary (Qs), Namibian (N) and Mokolian (Mho) Age.
+Locally the soil cover from the Quaternary Age comprises of Kalahari Sediments which includes sand, calcrete and gravel.
+A large portion of the EPL is covered by these Kalahari Sediments, with limited exposure of the underlying bedrock.
 As a result, the bedrock (which forms part of the basement geology) is poorly understood and sometimes much debated in literature.

-Exposed geology is present mainly in the northern part of the EPL.
-These outcrops of quartzite form part of the Kamtsas Formation and Kudis Subgroup of the Damara Sequence.
-In the central portion of the EPL outcrops of rhyolite, para/orthogneiss and metasedimentary rocks of the Neuhof - (Mnh), Marienhof - (Mm) and Nuckopf (Mnu) Formation.
+The exposed geology is present mainly in the central part of the EPL.
 These outcrops form part of the basement rocks associated with the Sinclair-Rehoboth Province, also referred to as the Rehoboth Inlier.
 The Rehoboth Inlier represents some of the oldest known basement formations in Namibia.
+Limited outcrop of para/orthogneiss from the Neuhof Formation (Mnh) and the Hohewarte Formation (Mho) has been documented on the northern boundary of the EPL.